brain-bremen/XClock/docs/source/api/devices.md

 - `enable_clock_now` (bool): If True, start this clock immediately

 **Returns:**

 - `ClockChannel`: Configured clock channel object

 **Raises:**

 - `XClockException`: If channel is invalid or already in use
-- `XClockValueError`: If parameters are invalid
+- If parameters are invalid

 **Notes:**

 - `duration_s` and `number_of_pulses` are mutually exclusive
 - If both are None, clock runs continuously
 - Actual frequency may differ from requested (see `ClockChannel.actual_sample_rate_hz`)

 **Example:**

 ```python
 device = LabJackT4()